Yes, seriously, there are women who are making money right now selling their breast milk!

 Mother’s Milk Cooperative was the first paid milk donation programme in the United States.

-Mothers donate their milk and are paid for it, so this way they can make easy ‘milk money’ from home and can fund their family lives.
+Mothers donate their milk and are paid for it, so this way they can make easy ‘milk money’ from home and can fund their family lives, but are advised to only donate milk once their own child is at least three months of age – to ensure their baby has a healthy supply of milk.

 We couldn’t find any UK milk banks that pay nursing mothers for their donation.